bobo712/Wenben_Bert/README.md

 # Wenben_Bert
-### Paper： Exploring public attention about rural landscape on Sina Weibo: Using Web crawler and text mining (Under Review Scientific Reports
+### Paper:Exploring public attention about rural landscape on Sina Weibo: Using Web crawler and text mining (Under Review Scientific Reports)
-)
+### To ensure the transparency and reproducibility of our research, we will first release the data preprocessing code and the training dataset.
+This allows peer reviewers and the public to understand the process of our data preparation and the basis of our preliminary analyses.
+This step is intended to provide the research community with the necessary tools and resources to replicate our findings or to further investigate based on our work.
+We commit to making the remaining code public, including detailed implementations of the text mining and analysis algorithms, once this paper is formally accepted by Scientific Reports.
+This practice not only adheres to the principles of open science but also promotes the transparent dissemination and accumulation of scientific knowledge.